Embedding/Chinese-Word-Vectors/README.md

 ### Corpus
 we made great efforts to collect corpus in various domains.
+All the text data are preprocessed by removing html and xml tags.
+Only the plain text are kept and HanLP(v_1.5.3) is used for word segmentation.
 The detailed corpora information is listed as follows:

 Corpus | size | Description
 ----|----|----